 Sugarloaf Mountain Trail is a 2.9 mile lightly trafficked loop trail located near Albemarle, North Carolina that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, trail running, and birding and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash